Davao del Norte

-Before 1967, the five provinces—Davao de Oro, Davao del Norte, Davao del Sur, Davao Occidental, Davao Oriental—and Guipuzcoa were administered as a single province named Davao, a provincial district of the Department of Mindanao and Sulu.
+Before 1967, the five provinces—Davao de Oro, Davao del Norte, Davao del Sur, Davao Occidental, Davao Oriental—and Davao City were administered as a single province named Davao, a provincial district of the Department of Mindanao and Sulu.
 The present-day Davao Region is coterminous with this former province.

-Davao del Norte is also known as "The Banana Capital of the Philippines."
+Davao del Norte is also known as "The Banana Capital of the Philippines” and is the most populous province in the Davao Region.

 History

+Establishment

 Davao del Norte and Davao de Oro (Compostela Valley) by R.A.
 8470, January 30, 1998, together with Davao Oriental, and Davao Occidental from Davao del Sur by R.A.
-10360, July 23, 2013, used to be a whole province simply known as Davao Region.
+10360, January 14, 2013, used to be a whole province simply known as Davao Region.
 This original province was split into three: Davao del Norte, Davao Oriental, and Davao del Sur when Republic Act No. 4867 (authored by Representative Lorenzo S. Sarmiento, Sr.) was signed into law on May 8, 1967, by President Ferdinand Marcos.

 Davao del Norte originally comprised thirteen municipalities: Asuncion, Babak (now in Samal), Compostela, Kapalong, Mabini, Mawab, Monkayo, Nabunturan, Panabo, Pantukan, Samal, Santo Tomas and Tagum.
 On May 6, 1970, six more municipalities were created: Carmen, Kaputian (now in Samal), Maco, Montevista, New Bataan, and New Corella.

 The passage of Republic Act No. 6430 on June 17, 1972, changed the name of the province from Davao del Norte to Davao.